Baobab Amoureux – baobabs in love

 Adansonia za is one of seven species of baobabs in Madagascar.
-These magnificent trees are endemic to Madagascar and grow only in the dry tropical forest of the southern and north-western part of island.
-This tree, like other baobabs, can reach giant size – it grows up to 40 m tall and diameter of trunk may reach 6 metres!
+These magnificent trees are endemic to Madagascar and grow only in the dry tropical forest of the southern and north-western part of the island.
+This tree, like other baobabs, can reach giant size – it grows up to 40 m tall and the diameter of the trunk may reach 6 meters!

 Legend tells the following: